invoke-ai/InvokeAI/docs/nodes/communityNodes.md

 ![Example Image](https://invoke-ai.github.io/InvokeAI/assets/invoke_ai_banner.png){: style="height:115px;width:240px"}

+## Disclaimer

+The nodes linked below have been developed and contributed by members of the Invoke AI community.
+While we strive to ensure the quality and safety of these contributions, we do not guarantee the reliability or security of the nodes.
+If you have issues or concerns with any of the nodes below, please raise it on GitHub or in the Discord.

 ## Help
 If you run into any issues with a node, please post in the [InvokeAI Discord](https://discord.gg/ZmtBAhwWhy).